rbontekoe/BAWJ/docs/src/chapter3.md

 The domain objects (types) are:

 Domain Types:
+- UnpaidInvoice;
+- PaidInvoice;
+- UnpaidInvoiceDue;
-- UnpaidInvoice,
+- MessageType;
-- PaidInvoice.
+- BankStatement.

-External types
+External Types
-- Sales.Order²,
-- GeneralLedger.BankStatement³,
+- Sales.Order¹;
-- GeneralLedger.JournalStatement³.
+- GeneralLedger.JournalEntry².

-General Types:
+General modules:
-- Dates
+- Dates³
-- DataFrame⁴
+- DataFrames³

-¹ Abstract Type.

-² Defined in the module Sales.
+¹ Defined in the module Sales.
 We iterate on a list of orders that we will create in the test code to simplify the course.

-³ Defined in the module GeneralLedger.
+² Defined in the module GeneralLedger.

-⁴ [DataFrames](https://en.wikibooks.org/wiki/Introducing_Julia/DataFrames) is a part of Julia.
-It is a data structure comparable to a spreadsheet.
+³ Dates and [DataFrames](https://en.wikibooks.org/wiki/Introducing_Julia/DataFrames) modules are a part of Julia.
+The DataFrame data structure is comparable to a spreadsheet.

 ### API Invoicing